 - Pains in the head and body.

 The enlarged spleen is one of the less common symptoms.
-For some people, their liver or spleen or both may remain enlarged even after the disease goes away.
+For some people, their liver or spleen may remain enlarged even after the disease goes away.

 Most patients improve in two or four weeks; Some patients may feel fatigued for several more weeks.
 Occasionally, the symptoms of infectious mononucleosis may last six months or longer.

 The EBV virus is the most common cause of infectious mononucleosis, but other viruses can cause this disease.
-Typically, these viruses are most commonly spread through body fluids, especially saliva.
+These viruses are most commonly spread through body fluids, especially saliva.

 Prevention and Treatment

 There is no vaccine to protect against infectious mononucleosis.
-You can help protect yourself by not kissing or sharing drinks, food or personal items, such as toothbrushes, with people who have infectious mononucleosis.
+You can help protect yourself by not kissing or sharing drinks, food, or personal items, such as toothbrushes, with people with infectious mononucleosis.

 You can help relieve the symptoms of infectious mononucleosis by: